The meaning of prescription paper

 Prism: the amount of prismatic power.
 This is used for people who have double vision or diplopia only and help them to align the two images.
 Regularly, your prescription paper doesn’t contain this column.

-Now you have known all the explanations of numbers on your prescription paper, you can fill in the information accurately when you order.
+Now you know how to read eye prescription and know all the explanations of numbers on your prescription paper, you can fill in the information accurately when you order.
 Only with accurate prescription information can we make accurate lenses for you.

 If you like our brand Jim Halo, make sure to follow us on our social networks, we’ll keep updating!